brichey0786/drupal_tutorial/README.md

 4. Override page template
 5. Fetch individual school from database
 6. Form with different "modes"
+  * You can try to style the form to exactly match the prototype.
+  * The final styling is not included in the video but in tag v1.0.8.

 ## 9. `hook_data` and Views